datmo/datmo/README.md

 ```
 pip install datmo
 ```

-## Project Structure
-Datmo adds `.datmo` directory which keeps track of all of the various entities into a repository to make it datmo-enabled.

-## Project Templates
-In the `/templates` folder we have templates for those who will be starting their projects from scratch.

-Each folder includes a set of files that are not required by datmo but that augment your project and may be useful as you start new projects.

 ## Project Examples
 In the `/examples` folder we have a few scripts you can run to get a feel for datmo.
 You can